rishav24x7/MyProject/README.md

 # MyProject
+This is an android app which I built for a company's app challenge.
 In this project I have implemented web view inside android app I have also implemented Foreground service and Clipboard service.
 The Clipboard service is used to get the copied clip from anywhere in phone to my app.